ltyu/solidly-bribes/readme.md

 * Used to keep track of how much veSolid holders earned when they withdraw
 * Drips rewards out throughout the week

+Migration
+* Since V2 voting will require V2 bribes to be created for existing pairs **migration.js** will need to be run.
+The script should create a V2 bribe for existing pairs.
+In the future, new pairs created will have V2 bribe created when adding liquidity on the frontend.